-In fairness, this does describe the best parts of affiliate marketing and for successful affiliate marketers, it does happen.
+In fairness, this does describe the best parts of affiliate marketing and for many successful affiliate marketers, it does happen.
 But it glosses over all the effort it took to get to that point and to stay there.

 It is of course not effortless but it is free from most of the issues surrounding e-commerce, drop-shipping, FBA and most other ways of making money online.
 And it is not going away … in fact, the industry is growing.